SrikarKanduri/csc517-ror/README.md

 3. Enroll in a waitlist
 4. Cancel a Tour entirely
 5. Cancel seats on a Tour
-6. Create a Review for a Completed Tour
+6. Create a Review for a Completed Tour. **Mark a tour as "Complete" first in order to create a Review**

 Features Missing
 ---